 Then again, maybe we won’t need to worry about the 3% decrease at all…given NCTracks’ track record, it is plausible that NCTracks will not be able to adjust the Medicaid reimbursements by 3%.

-Posted on January 6, 2014, in Administrative Costs, Adult Care Homes, Adult Care Homes that Accept Medicaid, Budget, Chiropractors, CMS, CSC, Dental Medicaid Providers, Dentistry Services, DHHS, Division of Medical Assistance, Doctors, Federal Government, Federal Law, General Assembly, Health Care Providers and Services, Hearing Aids, Hospital Medicaid Providers, Hospitals, Inpatient Hospital Stays, Lawsuit, Legal Analysis, Legislation, Medicaid, Medicaid Billing, Medicaid Budget, Medicaid Costs, Medicaid Funds, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, NC, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, Nursing Homes, Optical Services, Personal Care Services, Podiatry, Rate Reductions, Reduction in Medicaid Payments, Reductions, Session Law 2013-360 and tagged Adult Care Homes that Accept Medicaid, Centers for Medicare and Medicaid Services, Chiropractors, CMS, CSC, Dental Medicaid Providers, DHHS, Division of Medical Assistance, Health care, Inpatient Hospital, Medicaid, Medicaid Budget, Medicaid Hearing Aids, Medicaid Rate Reductions, Medicaid Reimbursments, Medicaid Services, NCTracks, NCTracks Billing Issues, NCTracks Problems, North Carolina, Nursing Homes, Podiatry, Session Law 2013-360.
+Posted on January 6, 2014, in Administrative Costs, Adult Care Homes, Adult Care Homes that Accept Medicaid, Budget, Chiropractors, CMS, CSC, Dental Medicaid Providers, Dentistry Services, Division of Medical Assistance, Doctors, Federal Government, Federal Law, General Assembly, Health Care Providers and Services, Hearing Aids, Hospital Medicaid Providers, Hospitals, Inpatient Hospital Stays, Lawsuit, Legal Analysis, Legislation, Medicaid, Medicaid Billing, Medicaid Budget, Medicaid Costs, Medicaid Funds, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, NC, NC DHHS, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, Nursing Homes, Optical Services, Personal Care Services, Podiatry, Rate Reductions, Reduction in Medicaid Payments, Reductions and tagged Adult Care Homes that Accept Medicaid, Centers for Medicare and Medicaid Services, Chiropractors, CMS, CSC, Dental Medicaid Providers, Division of Medical Assistance, Health care, Inpatient Hospital, Medicaid, Medicaid Budget, Medicaid Hearing Aids, Medicaid Rate Reductions, Medicaid Reimbursments, Medicaid Services, NC DHHS, NCTracks, NCTracks Billing Issues, NCTracks Problems, North Carolina, Nursing Homes, Podiatry, Session Law 2013-360.
 Bookmark the permalink.
 2 Comments.